 You might have seen that musical greeting card uses leaf or slider switch which activates the toner when you open it.
 The major problem with those type of switches is that the link gets weaker with time due to usage and gradually the circuit gets activated even when the card is in closed position.
 This will be annoying most of the times.

 To overcome the above drawback reed switch was used here which uses magnetic force for activation.
 So there won’t be any undesirable activation of the tone generator part in our circuit.
-Place the magnet in one side of the card and the rest of the circuit in opposite side.
+Place a magnet in one side of the card and the rest of the circuit in opposite side.
 Make sure that magnet touches the reed switch when the card is closed.

 WORKING OF CIRCUIT: